guerzon/vaultwarden/README.md

 Detailed configuration options can be found in the [Storage Configuration](./charts/vaultwarden/README.md#storage-configuration) section.

+## Deployment in GKE

+I have written a detailed post about deploying Vaultwarden in Google Kubernetes Engine [here](https://medium.com/@sreafterhours/terraform-helm-external-dns-cert-manager-nginx-and-vaultwarden-on-gke-5080f3b4909f).

 ## Parameters

 Refer to the detailed parameter documentation [here](./charts/vaultwarden/README.md).